m-ah07/to-do-list/README.md

 # 📝 To-Do List App

 A dynamic and interactive To-Do List application built with **HTML**, **CSS**, and **JavaScript**.
-This app helps you efficiently manage your tasks with features like custom categories, priorities, and persistent data storage.
+This app helps you efficiently manage your tasks with features like custom categories, priorities, filters, and persistent data storage.

 ## 🚀 Features
 - **Add Tasks:** Easily add tasks with specific categories and priorities.